 It improves muscle movement of the food tube (esophagus) and the stomach.
 It also tightens the muscle between the esophagus and stomach (Picture 1).
 This decreases the chance of food coming back up.
 Metoclopramide also helps to strengthen the stomach muscle so food can move into the intestine faster.

-Reglan® tablets and syrup start working 30 to 60 minutes after being taken.
+- Metoclopramide tablets and syrup start working 30 to 60 minutes after being taken.
 The effects last several hours.

 How to Give This Medicine

-Use a pediatric measuring device (available at the pharmacy) or a measuring spoon to measure the exact dose (Picture 2).
+- Use a pediatric measuring device (available at the pharmacy) or a measuring spoon to measure the exact dose (Picture 2).
 Do not measure liquid medicines in kitchen spoons.

-Read the label carefully and make sure you are giving your child the right dose.
+- Read the label carefully and make sure you are giving your child the right dose.
 It is easy to confuse the many different dosage forms and strengths.

-It is very important to give the medicine every day as ordered, even if your child is feeling fine.
+- It is very important to give the medicine every day as ordered, even if your child is feeling fine.
 Do not change doses or stop the medicine without talking to your child’s doctor.

 If You Forget to Give a Dose

-If a Dose Is Vomited
+If a Dose is Vomited

-If your child gags or chokes and spits out the dose before swallowing it, let the child calm down and then give the same amount one more time.
+- If your child gags or chokes and spits out the dose before swallowing it, let the child calm down and then give the same amount one more time.

 - The vomiting might be due to the strong taste of the medicine.
 For the next scheduled dose, try giving the medicine in applesauce or jelly.
-If the vomiting continues, call your child’s doctor.
+If the vomiting continues, call your child’s health care provider.